Troy McClure: Creation

 McClure was based on the typical "washed up" Hollywood actor.
-B movie actors Troy Donahue and Doug McClure served as inspiration for his name and certain character aspects.
+B-movie actors Troy Donahue and Doug McClure served as inspiration for his name and certain character aspects.
 Doug McClure found the homage funny and his children called him "Troy McClure" when his back was turned.
 According to show creator Matt Groening, Phil Hartman was cast in the role due to his ability to pull "the maximum amount of humor" out of any line he was given.
-McClure's visual appearance is similar to that of Hartman himself.
 When he was designed, McClure was given an extra line under his eyes to suggest that the character had gotten a facelift.

-In a very brief appearance in the season 2 episode "Bart's Dog Gets an "F", Troy was voiced by Dan Castellaneta.
+In a very brief appearance in the season 2 episode "Bart's Dog Gets an "F", McClure was voiced by Dan Castellaneta.

 Development

 According to executive producer Al Jean, the writers often used McClure as a "panic button" and added the character when they felt an episode needed more humor.

 McClure's character is most developed in "A Fish Called Selma", which provides a more in-depth look into his private life and backstory.
 Showrunners Bill Oakley and Josh Weinstein were fans of Hartman, and wished to make an episode entirely about McClure in order to give Hartman as much to do as possible.
 From this came the idea of McClure's marriage to Selma Bouvier, as she was "always marrying people".
 Animator Mark Kirkland was particularly pleased that McClure was the star of the episode.
 He enjoyed interpreting Hartman's voice-over performances, and the episode allowed him and the other animators to "open [McClure] up visually as a character".

 Throughout "A Fish Called Selma", it is hinted that McClure engages in strange sexual behavior.
 The writers did not initially know what the "unsavory" sexual preference would be, but eventually decided on a fish fetish, using a suggestion from executive producer James L. Brooks.
 Josh Weinstein described the fish fetish concept as "so perverted and strange, it was over the top."